RICE-unige/experimental_robotics/docs/reference/faq.md

 # FAQ

-Frequently asked questions about the Experimental Robotics course and development environment.
+Frequently asked questions about the Experimental Robotics documentation and development environment.

 ## Setup & Environment